You can find some general introductory examples on this page. Further and more specific examples are organised as follows:

 - Muted timbres and glissando

 String instruments are played with a horsehair bow drawn across the strings by the right hand to make them vibrate.
 The left hand, meanwhile, ‘stops’ the strings in order to create different notes.
-This handout documents some of the effects that can be created on string instruments using a variety of techniques
+This handout documents some of the effects that can be created on string instruments using a variety of techniques.
+Click here for information about the ranges of string instruments.

 As with any instrument, simply using a mixture of slurs and staccato can make a huge difference to the character of a melodic idea as in this example by Mozart: